Head to Head Contrast: ProtoKinetix (PKTX) and Its Rivals

 Insider & Institutional Ownership

-This table compares ProtoKinetix and its peers gross revenue, earnings per share and valuation.
+This table compares ProtoKinetix and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue